Category

 GET THE REPORT

-The COVID pandemic presented discomfiting truths about keeping traveling workers safe, but the extent of potential risks are wider and farther reaching.
-Circumstances including civil or political unrest, terrorism, health threats, criminal detention, and cyberattacks emerge unpredictably in places around the world.
-While it’s important for your employees to practice situational awareness and try to anticipate threats in their immediate surroundings, they can do only so much on their own and need support in order to stay safe.
+What began as a wake-up call during the pandemic has become a far-reaching challenge, as modern travel risks now span environmental, political, and operational domains.
+Circumstances, including severe weather, travel bookings disruptions or cancellations, civil or political unrest, terrorism, health threats, criminal detention, and cyberattacks, emerge unpredictably in places around the world.
+While your employees need to practice situational awareness and anticipate threats in their immediate surroundings, they can do only so much on their own and need support to stay safe.

 When traveling, workers are already isolated from their usual support networks: their coworkers, supervisors, HR department, IT team, and others.
 Additionally, they are often unfamiliar with the local environment, resources, and threat landscape.
-Even more than at home and in their familiar workplaces, traveling employees need to depend on the support of safety leaders—so it’s critical that you build effective and reliable communication pathways, as well as travel safety and emergency response plans.
+Even more than at home and in their familiar workplaces, traveling employees need to depend on the support of safety leaders, so it’s critical that you build effective and reliable communication pathways for your duty of care policy and travel safety and emergency response plans.

 What Is Duty of Care?